LauraGentini/QRL/2-QNNDeepQLearning/README.md

 # Deep Q-Learning with Quantum Neural Networks

-In this folder you can find the code for implementing the Quantum Reinforcement Learning approach based on the Approximate Q-Learning, using Quantum Neural Networks (i.e. Parametrized Quantum Circuits), instead of classical deep neural networks.
+In this folder you can find the code for implementing the Quantum Reinforcement Learning approach based on Deep Q-Learning, but using Quantum Neural Networks (i.e. Parametrized Quantum Circuits) instead of classical deep neural networks.

 ## File organization